Audi RS Q e-tron: Specifications

+The car is described as brutal to drive, because of the sharp acceleration of its electric engine and the rigidity of its seats.
+Stéphane Peterhansel described the driving as "A boxing match from start to finish" during the 2023 Dakar Rally, raising fear of concussion for crews.

 Competition history

 On 30 November 2020, Audi announced their intent to compete in the Dakar Rally, and during the announcement on 11 December, in which Q Motorsport became Audi's factory team.
 Three crews of Carlos Sainz and Lucas Cruz, Stéphane Peterhansel and Edouard Boulanger and Mattias Ekström and Emil Bergkvist would drive the car.

 On 23 July 2021, Audi unveiled the RS Q e-tron, an offroad racer intended to compete in the 2022 Dakar Rally.
 The car was quick but navigation errors from all 3 crews meant they lost hours of time on the first day.
 They even had many mechanical issues.
-Still all 3 drivers won a stage, with Sainz winning SS11 as well making it 4 stage wins on debut.
+Still, all 3 drivers won a stage, with Sainz winning SS11 as well making it 4 stage wins on debut.

 At the 2022 Abu Dhabi Desert Challenge, Peterhansel and Boulanger made history by winning the event and giving the RS Q e-tron its first win, and the first win for an electric vehicle in a rally raid.

+At the 2024 Dakar Rally, Carlos Sainz took the RS Q e-tron's first Dakar win which was helped by the new technical director, Dr. Pascali Leonardo.

+Leonardo went on to describe the win as, the “best professional experience of my life."